AntonioIndindoli/CompanyWebsite_Production/README.md

 - **Node.js**: Server-side JavaScript runtime for handling HTTP requests and serving the React frontend.
 - **PM2**: Process manager to ensure high uptime and monitor the Node.js application.
 - **Caddy**: Web server and reverse proxy for handling HTTPS and domain management.
+- **(Deprecated) Firebase**: Firebase was originally used to manage hosting, authentication, and some database functionalities.
+However, it's still part of the codebase because certain dependencies were not fully migrated yet, and removing it requires a more gradual deprecation.
+It remains included for legacy purposes, but it's no longer the main technology used for the app's infrastructure.
+- **(Deprecated) Google Cloud**: Previously, the website was hosted on Google Cloud using Firebase for deployment.
+Google Cloud provided the infrastructure for scalable hosting, and Firebase was used as the hosting platform to serve static assets and enable easy integration with the app.
+This setup has since been replaced by the current self-hosted strategy, but documentation and code references might still include Google Cloud-related configurations.

 ## Getting Started